 Palatul Curtea Veche is in the heart of old Bucharest, the site is small but the spooky subterranean chambers are well worth the admission fee.
 A blood chilling statue of Vlad Tepes stares down menacingly at modern-day visitors.

 Snagov Monastery, in Snagov Lake is said to be where Vlad’s remains are buried.
 Snagov island has an ancient monastery, one of the oldest in Romania.

 The Village of Arefu

 A village untouched by time, where Dracula legends are still told.
 It is allegedly inhabited by descendants of the followers and servants of Vlad Tepes.
 It is just 6Km from Vlad’s real fortress at Poenari.

 Vlad led raids against Saxons merchants from here.
-It’s a pretty little town and squarely on the tourist map.
+It’s a pretty medieval town and squarely on the tourist map.

 Dracula and Vampire Themed Hotels, Restaurants, Tours and Souvenirs.